These frequently asked questions will be updated as new questions are received, so please check in regularly for the latest information.

-We are also listening to what the industry has to say about the levy order.
-At the AGM a grower asked if the current method for calculating the levy (as a percent at the first point of sale) was the best way.
+We also listened to what the industry had to say about the levy order.
+For example, at the AGM a grower asked if the current method for calculating the levy (as a percent at the first point of sale) was the best way.
 For instance would it be better to pay the levy as a flat rate per hectare?
 Or perhaps based on kilos?

 How can I find out more about this or get my questions answered?

-We will be sending out information on the levy renewal over the next few weeks.
-There will also be meetings where growers can talk to us about their thoughts on the levy.
+We have sent out information on the levy renewal over the last few weeks.
+Including booklets which explain what the commodity levy is and the levy renewal currently underway.
+There have also been two rounds of consultation meetings where growers talked to us about their thoughts on the levy.

-And of course there will also be information on the Summerfruit NZ website and in Prunings.
-Keep an eye on the website as new details or meeting details will be added there regularly.
+And of course there is the information on the Summerfruit NZ website and in Prunings.
+Keep an eye on the website as new details are added there regularly.